How To Be A Good Director. Tips & Advice.

 Always Check the Monitor

-Before going for a take, always check the monitor to get a sense of how the shot looks on camera at this very moment.
+Before taking a shot, always check the monitor to get a sense of how the shot looks on camera at that moment.

 This one might seem obvious, but, hey, in the confusion of production hustle and bustle, sometimes you might forget.

-Don’t wait for a take and then check it during replay, because it’ll be too late to salvage that take if you notice it needed some minor adjustment after the fact.
+Don’t wait for a take and then check it during replay.
+If you notice that it needs some minor adjustment after the fact, it’ll be too late to salvage that take.

-This will help tailor your directing as well, helping actors find their frame-lines and adjust their movement to what’s visible on camera.
+This will also help tailor your directing, helping actors find their frame lines and adjust their movement to what’s visible on camera.

-If it was a play, that would be a different story, but it’s not.
+If it were a play, that would be a different story, but it’s not.
 Keep your peepers on the monitor.

 And that’s all there is to it.
 “Yeah, 2500 words later,” you’re thinking.